magento/devdocs/src/guides/v2.4/release-notes/b2b-release-notes.md

 ## Magento B2B - Version 1.2.0

 -  {:.new} Purchase Orders have been enhanced and rewritten.
-The are now included by default in Magento Commerce.
+They are now included by default in Magento Commerce.
 -  {:.new} Purchase Order Approval Rules have been implemented.
 These rules allow users to control the Purchase Order workflow by creating purchasing rules for orders.
 -  {:.new} Login as Customer is now included by default in Magento Commerce.
 This allows site employees to assist customers by logging in as the customer to see what they see.

 -  {:.fix} Attribute aggregations are now working correctly for Layered Navigation with Elasticsearch
--  {:.fix} Search orders by special chars is now working properly.
+-  {:.fix} Search orders by special characters is now working properly.
 -  {:.fix} Clicking on the **Clear All** Button now expands all the filters, rather than collapsing them.
 -  {:.fix} Product SKU/Name is now included in the Order History search filter summary.
 -  {:.fix} Sorting Indicator is now displayed properly in the My Purchase Orders Grid.